The Problem with Bolt-On Abstraction

 The answer looks different from ERC-4337 in almost every dimension.

-What "Native" Actually Means#
+What "Native" Actually Means

 In Shell Chain, every account is a smart account.
 There is no concept of an "externally-owned account" (EOA) in the traditional ECDSA sense.
 Every transaction goes through the same three-layer validation pipeline:

-Layer 1: Protocol-level signature check (Dilithium3 or SPHINCS+)
+Layer 1: Protocol-level signature check (ML-DSA-65 primary / SLH-DSA-SHA2-256f fallback)

 ↓